commitsto/commits.to/README.md

 The function we're using for late penalties is below.
 The idea is to have your reliability decrease strictly monotonically the moment the deadline hits, with sudden drops when you're a minute, an hour, a day, etc, late.
-(More on the rationale for that in `lib/latepenalty.js`.)
-The following shows the remaining credit as a function of how late you are, first zoomed in to the first 60some seconds, and then zoomed out further and further:
+Here's a plot of that function -- technically the fraction of credit remaining as a function of lateness -- first zoomed in to the first 60some seconds, and then zoomed out further and further:

 [![Late penalty function](https://cdn.glitch.com/ff974d2d-e212-470e-8587-f065205350d0%2Flate-penalty.png?1507416292319 "Click for bigger version")](https://cdn.glitch.com/ff974d2d-e212-470e-8587-f065205350d0%2Flate-penalty.png)

-For example, credit(0) is 1 (no penalty) and credit(3600) is 0.999 (most of the credit for being just an hour late).
+For example, `credit(0)` is 1 (no penalty) and `credit(3600)` is 0.999 (most of the credit for being just an hour late).

-See the "[Computing Statistics](#computing-statistics)" section for how to actually use this in the app.
+See the "[Computing Statistics](#computing-statistics)" section for how to actually use this in the app or read on for more on why we like this weirdo function.

+### Rationale for the Crazy Late Penalty Function

+There are a few key constraints on the shape of this function:

+1. Strict monotonicity
+2. Asymptotically approaches zero
+3. Sudden drops at a minute/hour/day/week/month/year late

+Being strictly monotone means that you always see your reliability score visibly ticking down second by second whenever you have an overdue promise.

+Approaching but never reaching zero just means you'll always get some epsilon of credit for fulfilling a promise no matter how late you are.

+The third constraint is for beehavioral-economic reasons.
+We don't want you to feel like, once you've missed the deadline, that another hour or day or week won't matter.
+So the second-order discontinuities work like this:
+If you miss the nominal deadline your credit drops to 99.999% within seconds.
+The next sudden drop is at the 1-minute mark.
+After that you can still get 99.9% credit if you're less than an hour late.
+And if you miss that, you can still get 99% credit if you're less than a day late.
+At 24 hours the credit drops again to 90%, etc.
+A minute, an hour, a day, a week, a month, all the way up to the one-year anniversary of the deadline.
+If you hit that then you still get 10% credit.
+After that it drops pretty quickly to 1% and asymptotically approaches 0%, without ever reaching it.

 ## Beeminder Integration